fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleAdministrativeInfo](#bundleadministrativeinfo)

 #### LicenceName
-**Description:** &#x1F4CC; The LicenceName element should provide a human readable complete title of a licence and include version information if applicable.
+**Description:** &#x1F4CC; The LicenceName element should provide the complete human readable name of a licence and include version information if applicable.

 	Interface Facet:			yes, display
 	User provided:				no